Sustainability at St Edmund Hall

-The College’s refuse company has only recently started providing data on the weight of waste and the split between categories of waste, so the data below represent the period 1 April 2021 to 30 September 2021.
-Data will be collected and presented on an annual basis in the future.
+The College’s refuse company has only recently started providing data on the weight of waste and the split between categories of waste.
+Below is the first year of data we have from the academic year 2021-2022.
 All food waste is sent to a local biodigester.

 Other Commodity Use

 The College is monitoring some key commodities to evaluate progress towards becoming one of the greenest colleges in Oxford.
 Gas and electricity usage data are available from the start of our monitoring period in 2018-19.
 Water usage data have only become available since 2019-20.
-The use of single use plastic bottles and drinks in aluminium cans has been reduced in the past three years and they are no longer used in College.
+The use of single use plastic bottles and drinks in aluminium cans has been reduced in the past four years and plastic bottles are no longer sold in College.

 |Year||Electricity (kWh)||Gas (m3)||Water (m3)||Plastic Bottle/Aluminium Use (items)|